-A deliciously delicious way to eat dumplings: slightly spicy chicken filling, a sweet and savory dipping sauce.
-What more could you want?
+A delicious way to eat dumplings: slightly spicy chicken filling, a sweet and savory dipping sauce.
+Both made with simple ingredients.

 Course Dinner, First course, lunch